Plainfield Community School Corporation considers the safety of our students and staff its top priority.

 We have a strong partnership between the Town of Plainfield, Plainfield Police Department, Plainfield Fire Territory and Plainfield Community School Corporation.
 This allows us to have conversations, create plans and conduct frequent drills that help us prepare for a variety of scenarios.

-Thanks to this partnership, we have four full-time School Resource Officers (SROs) in our schools, along with an off-duty officer and a retired school administrator who works as a safety aide.
-Over the course of the next few years, we hope to grow this program until we have an SRO in every school.
+Thanks to this partnership, we have six full-time School Resource Officers (SROs) in our schools, with at least one SRO in every school.

 All Plainfield schools have double buzz-in security systems.